rmuif/web/README.md

 - Robust routing with React Router including error handling (404)
 - Extensive mobile support with [react-swipeable-views](https://react-swipeable-views.com) for tabs

-Do you want to see it in action?
+Want to see it in action?
 Take a look at the [demo](https://phoqe.github.io/react-material-ui-firebase).

 ## Getting Started